Reed Smith LLP

 Ambitious and entrepreneurial graduates are rewarded at Reed Smith with a training programme that is supportive, challenging and exciting, offering unparalleled client and international secondments.
 Our unique culture, which allows trainees to turn passions into careers, is one of the reasons our lawyers remain with us for such a long time, moving seats, jobs roles and even countries, but sticking with the firm.

-During our Professional SQE Programme, our Future Trainees study for the SQE examinations and work part time at Reed Smith during placement periods.
+During our Professional SQE Programme, our Future Trainees study for the SQE examinations and work part time at Reed Smith for 2 days per week during placement periods.
 This concurrent studying and working allows them to complete an applied Masters-level Professional Project related to the work they are doing, and have the opportunity to gain a solid foundation in business skills and the elements of an innovative and “O Shaped” lawyer.

 Vacation placements